pboethig/Indd-Proxy/README.md

 - add MicrosoftVisualBasic.dll to your references
 - Project->create
 - Run debug (that creates the testfxures)
-- Create a volumne with Z: following paths on on your windows:
+- Create a volumne with Z:on your windows:
 - Copy all folders from your <projectroot>Indd-Proxy\bin\Debug\Tests\Functional\Fixures\* to Z:

 ### Run Tests